A Year of Re-Engagement, Not a Boom: What the 2024–2025 Data Says About the Whatcom County Housing Market

 Most forecasts place average 30-year mortgage rates in the 6% to 6.3% range in 2026.
 For homeowners who remember rates starting with a three, that may not sound transformative.
 But context matters.

 In 2024 and 2025, rates hovered closer to 6.6% to 7%, with extended periods above 7%.
-That rapid rise—nearly doubling from early 2022—was the fastest increase in more than 50 years, and it didn’t just slow buyers down.
-It broke affordability math entirely for many households.
+That rapid rise, the fastest increase in more than 50 years, didn’t just slow buyers down.
+It broke affordability math for many households.

 As Andi Dyer notes, “Lower rates won’t bring back the frenzy—but they do make the math workable again, and that’s what allows movement to return.”

 Over the past 30 years, the average 30-year fixed mortgage rate has hovered around 6.5% to 7%.
 Seen through that lens, projected 2026 rates are not historically high.
-The sub-4% years were the anomaly, driven by emergency policy rather than long-term norms.
+The sub-4% years were the anomaly.

 Home Prices: Nominal Stability, Real Improvement

 Price forecasts for 2026 are among the calmest in recent memory.
-Nationally, expectations cluster around 1% to 3% appreciation.
-Locally, forecasts for the broader Puget Sound region lean even flatter.
+Nationally, expectations cluster around 1% to 3% appreciation, and forecasts for the broader Puget Sound region lean even flatter.

 Inventory: The Quiet Catalyst of 2026